 Once it is completed the success window appears.

-Now your video conferencing server is ready to serve requests under new custom domain name with valid Let’s Encrypt SSL certificate.
+Now your video conferencing server is ready to serve requests under a new custom domain name with a valid Let’s Encrypt SSL certificate that is automatically renewed.

 Special Offer from Jelastic Partners